nats-io/prometheus-nats-exporter/walkthrough/README.md

 ![Data Source Image](images/GrafanaDatasource.jpg?raw=true "Grafana NATS Data Source")

-Next import the NATS dashboard, `grafana-nats-dash.json` from into Grafana, and associate the Prometheus datasource you just created.
+Next import the NATS dashboard, `grafana-nats-dash.json` into Grafana, and associate the Prometheus datasource you just created.
 You should start seeing data graph as follows (note that selecting a view of the last five minutes will be more exciting).